Compare teaching insurance

 To find out how much teaching insurance costs, start by comparing business insurance with us at Compare the Market.

-Start a quote[1]51% of people could achieve a quote of £5.16 per month for their personal liability business insurance based on the monthly cost when paying for the policy in one annual payment, excluding any interest charged on instalment payments.
-Based on Compare the Market data in June 2023.
+Start a quote[1] 51% of our customers were quoted less than £7.36 per month in October - December 2024 for their public liability business insurance based on the monthly cost when paying for the policy in one annual payment, excluding any interest charged on instalment payments.

 How do I choose teaching insurance?